Last updated on 2023-06-27

 Downloaded data files should be filed chronologically and each file title should include a unique identifier for the particular station and the date range or download date of the file.

 Some monitoring stations have intermittent cell coverage which could cause data transmission to the Monitor My Watershed website to stop.
 When this happens, sensor data will continue to be stored on the microSD card and missing data can be retrieved from it.
+Any data recorded on the card during a cellular outage will not be transmitted to the website once the cellular coverage returns.

 Regardless of whether a monitoring station is online, sensor data will always be stored on the microSD card; therefore, if data stop transmitting to the website due to cell coverage issues, the complete data set can still be accessed via the microSD card.
 To download data from the microSD card: